 - 1.1.1 The Bat Consultancy was commissioned by Cherhill Village Hall Committee, to carry out a Phase 1 Habitat Survey of land at Park Lane, Cherhill, Wiltshire SN11 8XN. - 1.1.2 The potential impacts upon protected wildlife species and habitats, as a result of the planned development, are considered to be 'low'. - 1.1.3 The continuation of the existing grazing regime has been recommended.
-This will maintain the short grassland sward and will reduce the likelihood for reptiles to be present within the grassed areas of the site prior to development. - 1.1.4 It is understood that the development will not affect the field boundaries.
+This will maintain the short grassland sward and will reduce the likelihood for reptiles to be present within the grassed areas of the site prior to development.
+The entire field in which the development will sit is not to be fully developed with areas maintained and enhanced for wildlife.
+Therefore, it is recommended that the site does not require a full reptile survey but will undergo precautionary mitigation undertaken within a PMW (Precautionary Methods of Works) during site clearance, under the supervision of an experienced ecologist.
+This will aim to temporarily remove reptiles from the development. - 1.1.4 Since the initial survey undertaken in 2015, a pond and record of a single great crested newt observed upon a driveway, have been obtained.
+Therefore it has been advised that eDNA testing and / or further survey attempts are undertaken on the ponds at least one or two survey seasons prior to site clearance.
+This will inform if further survey effort is required on the pond and the site itself. - 1.1.5 It is understood that the development will not affect the field boundaries.
 However, the gated entrance within the west boundary may require enlarging by a couple of metres to allow access for site traffic during and post development.
 It will be considered necessary to carry out a bird nesting check on this hedge prior to removal and a precautionary hand-search for reptiles by an ecologist.
-See 'Recommendations' for further information. - 1.1.5 Ecological enhancement options have been considered and include the planting and plumping out of hedgerows, grass buffers around the boundaries, conservation grassed areas, tree and shrub planting and a grassed roof; with the incorporation of low lighting levels, bird boxes and dormouse boxes.
+See 'Recommendations' for further information. - 1.1.6 Ecological enhancement options have been considered and include the planting and plumping out of hedgerows, grass buffers around the boundaries, conservation grassed areas, tree and shrub planting and a grassed roof; with the incorporation of low lighting levels, bird boxes and dormouse boxes.

-2 Introduction
+2 INTRODUCTION

-- 2.1.1 The Bat Consultancy was commissioned by Cherhill Village Hall Committee to carry out an ecological survey of land at Park Lane, Cherhill, Wiltshire SN11 8XN. - 2.1.2 The aim of the survey was to identify any potential ecological constraints and opportunities on the site in relation to a forthcoming planning application for the erection of a community village hall and associated parking and landscaping.
-The aim of the study was: - To provide a description of the existing habitat types across the whole site including the boundary features; - Determine the presence and location of any ecologically valuable areas; and - Identify the presence of any protected species or habitats that may support these species. - 2.1.3 The survey was carried out in accordance with those set out in the Phase 1 Habitat Survey Handbook a technique for environmental audit.
+- 2.1.1 The Bat Consultancy was commissioned by Cherhill Village Hall Committee to carry out an ecological survey of land at Park Lane, Cherhill, Wiltshire SN11 8XN. - 2.1.2 The aim of the survey s to identify any potential ecological constraints and opportunities on the site in relation to a forthcoming planning application for the erection of a community village hall and associated parking and landscaping.
+The aim of the study was: - To provide a description of the existing habitat types across the whole site including the boundary features; - Determine the presence and location of any ecologically valuable areas; and - Identify the presence of any protected species or habitats that may support these species. - 2.1.3 The surveys were carried out in accordance with those set out in the Phase 1 Habitat Survey Handbook a technique for environmental audit.
 JNCC (2010).
-The survey was conducted on 14th December 2015 by an experienced ecologist when the weather conditions were dry, overcast and still, with an air temperature of approximately 10°C. - 2.1.4 Ecological constraints and potential mitigation measures (where required), that could reduce the ecological impact of any potential damaging works, have been established and any opportunities for enhancement measures that could be incorporated have been identified.
+The surveys were conducted on 14th December 2015 and 13th May 2016 by an experienced ecologist when the weather conditions were dry, clear and still, with an air temperature of approximately 10°C and 17°C. - 2.1.4 Ecological constraints and potential mitigation measures (where required), that could reduce the ecological impact of any potential damaging works, have been established and any opportunities for enhancement measures that could be incorporated have been identified.